RyanChew1/tripplanner/STRIPE_SETUP.md

 # Stripe Payment Integration Setup

-This guide will help you set up Stripe payment processing for your Trip Planner application.
+This guide will help you set up Stripe payment processing for your Univo application.

 ## Prerequisites